LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/howto.rst

 .. dropdown:: Configuration of Mozilla Firefox for CDRMS

-    Once you have Mozilla Firefox installed, you need to allow TLS protocol 1.0 typing ``about:config`` in the address bar,
+    Once you have Mozilla Firefox installed, you need to allow TLS protocol 1.0 by typing ``about:config`` in the address bar,

     .. image:: figures/aboutconfig.png
         :width: 800
         :alt: about:config

     Type ``tls`` in the seach box and set ``security.tls.version.min`` option to ``1`` and set ``security.tls.version.enable-deprecated`` option to ``true``.

     .. image:: figures/securitytls.png